michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

       starts with a Question Mark and consists of Key-Value Pairs separated by Ampersands
     - __Fragment Identifier__: This identifies a specific Part of the Resource, such as a Section of a Web Page.
 It starts with a Hash Symbol followed by a Fragment Identifier

+## SSH Keys

+- SSH Keys are a Form of Authentication used in the Secure Shell (SSH) Protocol to establish a secure Connection between two Computers
+- When a User connects to an SSH Server, the Server asks them to authenticate themselves.
+Typically, this involves entering a Username and Password.
+However, SSH Keys provide an Alternative and more secure Method of Authentication
+- An SSH Key is a Pair of cryptographic Keys, consisting of a public Key and a private Key.
+The public Key is stored on the SSH Server, while the private Key is stored on the User's Computer.
+When a User connects to the Server, the Server sends a Challenge Message that the User's Computer signs using the private Key and sends back to the Server.
+The Server verifies the Signature against the corresponding public Key, and if the Signature is valid, the Connection is established

 ## Flyway